sandyknight/yll-substance-use/README.md

     │   └── raw
     │       ├── post election data for Jon- sent.xlsx
     │       └── table1_all deaths_Cocaine version 1.xlsx

+Clone or download this repository Add the data files and directory structure

 I’ve included the session info with R and package versions at the end to help with any compatability issues.